UPDATED November 2, 2021, Original Post: February 14, 2020

 For example, your friend was involved in a crime.
 The police take you in for questioning, meaning that you are detained but not under arrest.
 Afraid you’ll somehow incriminate your friend, you give the police a false name.
 We see this happen all the time.
 Fear takes hold and someone responds to the police by trying to hide their identity from the police.
 If you have done nothing wrong, it is better to identify yourself and remain silent regarding any additional questioning.

-Ultimately the police learn that you provided a false identity, and suddenly, you find that like the friend you were trying to protect, you’re also facing charges.
+Ultimately the police learn that you provided a false identity, and suddenly, you find that like the friend you were trying to protect, you’re also facing charges of failure to identify.

 Refusing to Identify When Under Arrest

 If you are placed under a lawful arrest, you are required to provide the police with identifying information, including your name, address, and date of birth.
 For example, say you’re unexpectedly placed under arrest and asked to disclose your identity.
 Flustered, you remember that you should remain silent, and refuse to identify.

-At this point, you’ll be facing two potential charges: whatever you were arrested for (public intoxication), and the failure to identify.
+At this point, you’ll be facing two potential charges: whatever you were arrested for (public intoxication – Class Misdemeanor punishable by a fine only!), and the failure to identify, a Class B Misdemeanor, punishable by up to 180 days in jail and up to a $2,000 fine.
 Of course, giving false information while under arrest would also be considered a failure to identify.

-When talking to police, know exactly what information you’re required to provide, and avoid lying.
+When talking to police, know exactly what information you’re required to provide, and above all else – avoid lying!
+Police officers usually take it personal when you lie to them and they almost always arrest you and charge you with failure to identify, even if you did nothing wrong.
 If you do get in trouble, get legal help sooner rather than later to minimize the potential consequences.